 10. Pre-Packaged Snacks

-I think it’s nice to have some solid shelf-stable Whole30 snack or mini meal items in your desk drawer at work, to keep in your purse, carryon, car, or diaper bag.
+I think it’s nice to have some solid shelf-stable Whole30 snack or mini meal items in your desk drawer at work, for road trips, to keep in your purse, carryon, car, or diaper bag.
 Thankfully they’re becoming a lot easier to find in stores these days.

 - Wild Zora Meat Bars: These bars all contain high quality meat AND vegetables, which I think is really nice (Available at Walmart!).

 - Wild Zora Freeze Dried Soups: They have meat and vegetables already, just add water.
 These are really good for traveling because they’re about the size of your hand and weigh almost nothing.

 - Epic Meat Bars: Not all the bars are Whole30 compliant, but the Chicken Sriracha and Venison (my favorite one) are, and there are probably a few others too.

 - RxBar: Be cautious not to use these to indulge your sugar dragon, and choose flavors without peanuts or chocolate to stay compliant.
 That said, they’re a solid option.
 I much prefer them to larabars because they include egg whites, which helps balance out the sugar.
 I’ve been seeing RxBars pop up in grocery stores, but also in airport lounges, drug stores, and more, which is really nice to know if you ever find yourself hungry without a snack in your bag.

 - Baby Food: It might sound weird, but I just think of it like eating apple sauce.
 Look for Step 1 and Step 2 packages, because they usually just include a fruits and vegetables only.
 Some pouches are too large for air travel, so double check the ounces if you’re planning to keep keep it in your carryon.